Requests & Agreements

-At Toronto Metropolitan, we respect a person’s right to choose whether or not to disclose their gender identity and, subsequently, do not feel that it is a required part of our residence admissions process.
+At Toronto Met, we respect a person’s right to choose whether or not to disclose their gender identity and, subsequently, do not feel that it is a required part of our residence admissions process.
 All residence room styles are open to all gender identities.
 Residents may be assigned to a room style that includes roommates (sharing an apartment, paired, or double/triple room) of a different gender identity than their own.

 - Cis Female

 - Trans Female

 Cisgender: Often referred to as simply ‘Cis’, a cisgender person is someone whose gender identity is the same as their assigned sex at birth.
 For example, a cisgender woman is a woman who was assigned female at birth and now identifies as a woman.

 Transgender: Often referred to as simply ‘Trans’, a transgender person is someone whose gender identity is different than the sex they were assigned at birth.
 For example, a transgender woman is a woman who was assigned male at birth but now identifies as a woman.